The Ultimate Guide to Visiting The Forbidden City

 Food and drink

-There are 6 restaurants inside the Forbidden City, it is like fast Chinese food, the quality is ok, and the budget is around 100RMB per person.
+There are six restaurants inside the Forbidden City, like fast Chinese food; the quality is OK, and the budget is around 100RMB per person.
 (I have marked them out on the map below).
-But it is very easy to find shops to sell water and snacks.
+But it is straightforward to find shops to sell water and snacks.
 A bottle of water is 4 RMB.

 Forbidden City Tips: Seeing the highlights

 The Meridian Gate, the main entrance of the Forbidden City in Beijing, is located on the north-south axis of the Forbidden City.
-You can always go up to the Gate to see a birds-eye view of the Forbidden City before you go deep inside.
-When you go inside the Forbidden City, turn left, and you will find the stairs up to the Meridian Gate.
-There are always some temporary nice exhibitions from all over the world.
+You can always go up to the Gate to see a bird ‘ s-eye view of the Forbidden City before you go deep inside.
+When you enter the Forbidden City, turn left, and you will find the stairs up to the Meridian Gate.
+There are always some excellent temporary exhibitions from all over the world.

-The Hall of Supreme Harmony is the most important and largest structure in the Forbidden City and was once the tallest building in the capital.
-It was used for state occasions, such as the emperor’s birthday, coronations, and the nomination of military leaders.
+The Hall of Supreme Harmony is the largest structure in the Forbidden City and was once the tallest building in the capital.
+It was used for state occasions, such as the emperor’s crown ceremony and the nomination of military leaders.

-This is the residence of Ming and early Qing emperors, and later an audience hall for receiving foreign envoys and high officials.
+This is the residence of Ming and early Qing emperors and later an audience hall for receiving foreign envoys and high officials.
 The highlights are the decorations inside.
-1. How the Qing emperor chooses his successors?
-2. How the emperor’s office really look like?
+1. How did the Qing emperor choose his successors?
+2. What is the emperor’s bedroom like?
 3. 6 big mirrors inside, do you know what it is for?…

 A dozen smaller palace courtyards lie to the west and east of the three lesser central halls.
-It was in these self-contained abodes, like far grander versions of Beijing’s sìhéyuàn mansions in the hutong, where most of the emperors and empresses actually lived.
+It was in these self-contained abodes where most emperors and empresses lived.

 Like the 6 Western Palaces, these are also the palaces where the concubines live.
-But they are changed into exhibitions now.
+But they have changed into exhibitions now.
 The bronzes exhibition at the Palace of Celestial Favour and Palace of Enteral Harmony.
-Ceramic exhibition at the Palace of Prolonging Happiness.
+Ceramic show at the Palace of Prolonging Happiness.

 On the northeastern edge of the complex is what feels like a mini Forbidden City all of its own.
-This is the Palace of Tranquil Longevity, built around 1771 for Qing emperor Qianlong’s retirement, though he never moved in.
+The Palace of Tranquil Longevity was built around 1771 for Qing Emperor Qianlong, though he never moved in.

-9 dragon screen is just at the entrance.
-There are a lot of exhibitions inside, such as the Jade exhibition at the Palace of Tranquil Longevity, The Drum-shaped stone locks exhibition at the Hall of Imperial Supremacy.
+Nine dragon screen is just at the entrance.
+There are a lot of exhibitions inside, such as the Jade exhibition at the Palace of Tranquil Longevity and the Drum-shaped stone locks exhibition at the Hall of Imperial Supremacy.

 The Imperial Garden is 130 meters wide over 90 meters long.
-In the Garden, there are ancient towering pines and junipers. grass. strange flowers and rocks.
+In the Garden, there are ancient towering pines and junipers.
+Grass.
+Strange flowers and rocks.
 The whole garden is where ladies living in the forbidden city like to walk around.
-It is very elegant.
+It is exquisite.

 Jinshan Park (景山公园)

-So what I advise now is to go to the rather excellent gift shop, the Forbidden City, and the sights around are too good to devote just one day too; use the guide to pinpoint exactly what else you’d like to see, and mark them for the next time.
+So I advise now to go to the excellent gift shop, the Forbidden City, and the sights around are too good to devote just one day to; use the guide to pinpoint exactly what else you’d like to do and mark them for the next time.

 Forbidden City travel FAQS